Maple Grove Public Adjuster

 We use moisture meters and thermal imaging when appropriate.
 We also review your policy language to identify coverages and exclusions.
 Unlike the carrier's adjuster, we work exclusively for you.
 We produce a damage assessment that becomes the foundation of your claim.

-Review Policy & File the Claim
+Review Policy & File the Maple Grove Claim

 Homeowner policies are written in dense, legal language designed to confuse policyholders.
 We translate your policy and explain what is and isn't covered.
 We explain what your deductible means and how depreciation and replacement cost apply.
 We identify endorsements you may have added and ensure they're factored into the claim.